Why I Ditched My Flo Bindings: Struggles with Control and Comfort

 Let’s quickly chat about why I ditched my flo bindings.
-First and foremost, I am not flexible and I have duck feet.
-As such I had a very hard time putting on traditional bindings.
-I can barely reach them, and because of the angle of my duck feet, I struggled looking them into place.
+First and foremost, I’m not very flexible and I have duck feet.
+Because of this, I had a hard time putting on traditional bindings—I could barely reach them, and the angle of my feet made it tough to lock them into place.
 When I saw this new technology on the flo bindings, I fell in love!
-All you have to do is stick you foot in, and pull the back up?
+All you have to do is stick your foot in and pull the back up.
 Nice!

 In terms of practicality, these were great and I found them very comfortable.
-The reason I got rid of them was because I felt that I didn’t have very good control and directional transfer on my board.
-I think when I was going down on my toes, I was okay, but when it came time to heal, I had about 50% less control of the snowboard than usual.
-So I ended up getting rid of them and going back to my standard strap on bindings.
-Difficulties and all.
-At least with those I can actually control the board.
+The reason I got rid of them was that I felt I didn’t have very good control and directional transfer on my board.
+When I was riding on my toes, I was okay, but when it came time to ride on my heels, I had about 50% less control than usual.
+So I ended up going back to my standard strap-on bindings.
+Difficulties and all, at least with those I can actually control the board.

-One thing I should note is that I have soft boots, and I always wondered if I got firmer boots, if that would make a difference in terms of my control of the board.
+One thing I should note is that I have soft boots, and I always wondered if firmer boots would make a difference in terms of my control.
 However, at this point, I don’t really care.
-This past Wednesday was the first time I went riding in 6 years or so, and I didn’t ride all that much.
-So for the time being, what I have is what I’ll keep.
-I don’t go boarding enough to justify any further expenses.
+This past Wednesday was the first time I went riding in about six years, and I didn’t ride all that much.
+So for now, what I have is what I’ll keep.
+I don’t go boarding enough to justify spending more.

-So are you a snowboarder, and if so what gear do you love?
+So are you a snowboarder?
+If so, what gear do you love?

 Be the first to comment